 - A pointer to the GKAPI_SOCK_INFO structure. - A pointer to the GK_READ_MSG structure that was allocated by the GetReadMsgBuffer function.
-The GK_READ_MSG structure contains an enumeration of the message types expected from the Cisco IOS Gatekeeper as well as a union of structures for various messages expected from the Cisco IOS Gatekeeper.
+The GK_READ_MSG structure contains an enumeration of the message types expected from the Cisco IOS Gatekeeper and a union of structures for various messages expected from the Cisco IOS Gatekeeper.